+Extra Info

-Lopresto, a man whose collecting instincts stretch to 50-plus prototypes and short-run Alfas, Lancias, OSCAs and Isottas, has a near forensic understanding of the Italian motor industry and is a keen advocate of not over-restoring his cars.
-While the Giulietta
+Lopresto, a man whose collecting instincts stretches to 50-plus prototypes and shortrun Alfas, Lancias, OSCAs and Isottas, has a near forensic understanding of the Italian motor industry and is a keen advocate of not over-restoring his cars.
+While the Giulietta wasn't in great shape when he bought it, he's since been at pains to retain as much or the original Bertone build as possible.
+Red as found, the current twin-hues were established on scraping back the blow-over.

-'IT'S SUCH A CAPTIVATING SHAPE; REMARKABLY FREE OF TINSEL, FOR ALL THE SHOWY PRETENSIONS'

-Below This car, the second of two Bertone prototypes, has different tail light treatment from its sister example.

-'THE CAR'S VINTAGE IS OBVIOUS BUT ON BACK ROADS IT FIZZES WITH RAW ENERGY'

-wasn't in great shape when he bought it, he's since been at pains to retain as much of the original Bertone build as possible.
-Red when found, the current twin hues were established on scraping back the blow-over.
 Inside, the seats have been retrimmed, but the side screens and fabric hood have received nothing more than a good clean.
-Even the hand-cut (and it looks it...) windscreen is original.
+Even the hand-cut (and looks it...) windscreen is original.
 And it's such a captivating shape.
-Though it doesn't quite scale the giddy heights of the BAT series, the outline is remarkably free of tinsel for all the showy pretensions.
+Though it doesn't quite scale the giddy heights of the B.A.T. series, the outline is remarkably free of tinsel for all the showy pretensions.
 Scaglione's personal creed of 'efficiency equals beauty' is exemplified here, the tapering wing line and vestigial tailfins evoking his earlier Arnolt-Bristol.
-There's little to interrupt the flow, with even the petrol filler cap being concealed in the boot (unlike on the other car).
+There's little to interrupt the flow with even the petrol filler cap being concealed in the boot (unlike on the other car).
 The bootlid lock, meanwhile, is hidden behind the rear Alfa badge in what would become an Alfa design constant in future decades.
 It's truly, really lovely.
 Equally so inside, the driver's seat being comfortable despite little in the way of meaningful butt-shoring.
 Ahead, standard Giulietta Sprint gauges are housed within a simplistic dash, painted in bronze with a black outline around the binnacle.
-The twin-spoked wheel is predictably vast, the overall effect being cool, chic and utterly charming.
+The Nardi wheel is predictably vast, the overall effect being cool, chic and utterly charming.
 What's more, that charm doesn't evaporate the moment it turns a wheel.
-All so often concept cars, teasers or whatever you want to call them, are built to showcase and forecast ideas.
+All so often concept cars, teasers or whatever you want to call them are built to showcase and forecast ideas.
 The actual driving part is secondary, if given any consideration at all.
 Here there's none of the expected crashing and banging through the structure.
-The car's vintage is obvious nothing of the sort, while the steering is beautifully weighted.
+The car's vintage is obvious but on entertaining back roads it fizzes with raw energy.
+The 1.3-litre twin-cam 'four' revs its little heart out (there's no red line) and the gear change...
+Expecting the column shift to be sloppy and slow-witted, it's nothing of the sort, while the steering is beautifully weighted.
 Over uneven surfaces there's the occasional shimmy from out back but otherwise it's delightful.
 It's a Giulietta.

-Corrado Lopresto took pains to keep Bertone Spider as original as possible during restoration. but on entertaining back roads it fizzes with raw energy.
-The 1.3-litre twin-cam 'four' revs its little heart out (there's no red line) - and the gearchange...
-We'd expected the column shift to be sloppy and slow-witted but it's

 But all too soon it's back to steeling ourselves for the gauntlet of dread that is Milan in rush hour.
-Progressing at a rate that would embarrass an asthmatic glacier, there's plenty of time to ponder whether we would be quite so gushing had this fascinating curio actually made it into production.
-Would familiarity breed, well, over-familiarity?
+Progressing at a rate that would embarrass an asthmatic glacier, there's plenty of time to ponder if we would be guite so gushing had this fascinating curio actually made production - would familiarity breed, well, over familiarity?
 Rarity aside, it's the shape that grabs you.
 The silhouette was considered daring the better part of 60 years ago and nothing has since dislodged that belief.
 Scaglione was an original thinker rather than a mere looter of ideas and, while Pinin Farina's offering was - and remains - achingly pretty, it was rather conservative by comparison.
 The real shame here is not so much that Bertone's take wasn't picked; more that it never got to enchant a wider audience.

+© Copyright Octane Media Ltd which is a subsidiary of Dennis Publishing Limited.
+Octane is a trademark of Felix Dennis.